slowernews/hamster-system/README.md

 ####Cabinet:

 - to simplify and optimize your workflow, your project references and notes are always stored here (not inside project folders) and managed in [Evernote](https://www.evernote.com/).
+Cabinet holds items for reference that aren’t to-do.

 - name your notes using project folders notation: